dj-lumiere/DebugUtils-Unity/src/Runtime/SceneNavigator/README.md

 {
     private void Start()
     {
-        // Get the full path of this GameObject string myPath = this.gameObject.RetrievePath();
+        // Get the full explicit path of this GameObject string myPath = this.gameObject.RetrievePath();
         Debug.Log($"This object is located at: {myPath}");

-        // Example output: "SampleScene/Canvas/MainPanel/ButtonGroup/ConfirmButton"
+        // Example output: "SampleScene:/Canvas[0]/MainPanel[0]/ButtonGroup[0]/ConfirmButton[0]"
     }

     private void OnTriggerEnter(Collider other)